Step 2: Assess Vulnerability & Risks

 Imagine for a minute that a town you know experiences an extremely heavy rainfall event.
 If the stormwater drainage system accepts all the water and drains it away, no problem.
 Now imagine another heavy rain event: this one is similar to the first, but it occurs on a day when the ground is already saturated.
 As less water soaks into the ground, the total volume of runoff is higher, and water overcomes the capacity of the stormwater system, resulting in a flood.
 You can also imagine what might happen if the stormwater system was under construction during the rain event…

-» In the Vulnerability tab of your spreadsheet, list any climate-related stressors that could exacerbate threats, and indicate if their frequency is increasing, remaining the same, or decreasing in your region.
+Take a step: List any climate-related stressors that could exacerbate hazards, and indicate if their frequency is increasing, remaining the same, or decreasing in your region.

 Non-climate stressors include things such as changes in land cover (i.e., development that decreases permeability), construction projects that disrupt natural drainage patterns or traffic flows, and degradation of infrastructure elements.
 Depending on where you live, these stressors may be increasing or decreasing over time.
 Drawing on knowledge of your region, think broadly about non-climate stressors you have faced or may face in the future.
 Imagine some worst-case scenarios during which bad weather or a climate-related event could occur.